Denver Accident Attorneys for Injured Construction Workers

 Our construction injury lawyers specialize in representing workers suffering from work-related injuries that occur on the jobsite.

 Construction sites are a common sight in Colorado, especially along the Front Range.
 Cranes and scaffolding have become a staple of the skyline in booming cities like Denver, Colorado Springs, Pueblo and Fort Collins.
-While this development is good for the local economy, it has a dark side: the sharp rise in construction site accidents.
+While this development is good for the local economy, it has a dark side: the sharp rise in construction site accidents, often leading to catastrophic injuries that require workers’ comp coverage to support affected workers and their families.

 Unsurprisingly, construction workers are at the highest risk of getting hurt or killed on construction sites.
 In fact, the construction industry has one of the highest occupational injury and fatality rates of any industry.
 In 2019, about 1 in 5 worker deaths in private industry were in construction.